Intel-bigdata/SSM/docs/small-file-solution.md

 the Hadoop block size.
 Apache Hadoop is designed for handle large files.
 It doesn’t works well with lot of small files.
-There are two primary impacts if Hadoop has a small file problem, one is NameNode memory management and another is MapReduce performance.
+There are two primary impacts if Hadoop has a small file problem, one is NameNode memory management and another is small file read performance.

-There are several existing solutions to handle this small file problem, such as Hadoop HAR file, sequence fie, save small files into HBase etc.
+There are several existing solutions to handle this small file problem, such as Hadoop HAR file, sequence file, save small files into HBase etc.
-Most existing solution can resolve NameNode memory management problem well, but not the MapReduce performance problem.
-We’d like to like to propose a fully solution to solve the both NameNode memory issue and MapReduce performance issue based on the inspirations from all existing approaches.
+Most existing solution can resolve NameNode memory management problem well, but not the read performance problem.
+We’d like to like to propose a fully solution to solve the both NameNode memory issue and read performance issue based on the inspirations from all existing approaches.

 Design Targets